 In this paper, the performance of Booth's Algorithm is compared to modified Booth's Algorithm.
-Each multiplier is simulated in Python.
-The multipliers are benchmarked by counting the number of add and subtract operations for inputs of various lengths.
+Each multiplier is simulated in Python, and performance is observed by counting the number of add and subtract operations for inputs of various lengths.
 Results are analyzed and discussed to highlight the potential tradeoffs one should consider when deciding what multiplier is to be used.